bkavlak/layperson-into-geospatial/README.md

 # Layperson introduction to geospatial
 *I'll be close to the finish at some point in life, bear with me.*

 Welcome to embrace the chaos.
 This is the space for the talk "Layperson walk into open geospatial clergy" at Mostar, FOSS4GE 2025.
 The recording will be here hopefully.
-If you are new to geospatial, you can find here useful.
+If you are new to geospatial, you may find here useful.
+If not, you may ask questions or complain randomly on issues or dicussions.
 Talk not only to AI but also with yourself and start somewhere.

 ## Chapter 0
 - [What is this mystical geospatial?](#What-are-these-organizations?)